Yashaswini-Sandeep/Fleet_KPI_Tracker/README.md

 ## Business Context

 Shipping companies like Hapag-Lloyd operate large fleets across global routes.
-Fleet performance data arrives from multiple internal systems — vessel operations, commercial finance, and maintenance — and must be reconciled before analysis.
+Fleet performance data arrives from multiple internal systems which are vessel operations, commercial finance, and maintenance and must be reconciled before analysis.
 Identifying underperforming voyages early and quantifying their financial impact is critical to cost control and operational efficiency.